MatthewYork/Colours/README.md

 ###XML

-To user your **HUGE** new palette of colors in XML, reference a color just as you would a color in a local Color.xml resource file:
+To use your **HUGE** new palette of colors in XML, reference a color just as you would a color in a local Color.xml resource file:

 ```xml
   <View